awsdocs/aws-organizations-docs/doc_source/orgs_tutorials_basic.md

 1. Open the Organizations console at [https://console\.aws\.amazon\.com/organizations/](https://console.aws.amazon.com/organizations/)\.

 1. Choose the **Accounts** tab\.
-The star next to the account name indicates that it is the master account\.
+The star next to the account name indicates that it is the management account\.

    Now you can invite other accounts to join as member accounts\.